ablanco1950/DetectSpeedLicensePlate_Yolov8_Filters_PaddleOCR/README.md

 ID -1 is a false detection of tracker

-Another test using the OCR Api from Roboflow instead of paddleOCR:
+Another test using the OCR Api from Roboflow instead of paddleOCR (https://blog.roboflow.com/ocr-api/):

 python DetectSpeed_By_PixelsDistance_And_RoboflowTracker_RoboflowOCR.py